Four Factors Determine Survey Statistical Confidence

 Let’s close by dispelling the myths in the opening three quotes.

 - The response to a direct mail campaign is completely and utterly irrelevant to the statistical accuracy of a survey.
 In other words, beware of whose advice you take!
-(People who know marketing don’t always know about surveying or statistics.)
+(People who know marketing don’t necessarily know about surveying or statistics.)

 - Response rates and statistical accuracy are not linear.

 - Finally, 30 responses would provide acceptable accuracy only if a) you have a very small population, b) you have very little variance in the responses, or c) you are willing to accept very low accuracy.
 As a very rough rule of thumb, 200 responses will provide fairly good survey accuracy under most assumptions and parameters of a survey project.
 100 responses are probably needed even for marginally acceptable accuracy.